John Dryden1

 John Dryden 2

-John Dryden was born circa 19 August 1631 [9 August 1631 O.S.] at Aldwincle, Northamptonshire, England.2 He was the son of Erasmus Dryden and Mary Pickering.2 He married Lady Elizabeth Howard, daughter of Thomas Howard, 3rd Earl of Berkshire, on 1 December 1663.1 He died on 12 May 1700 [1 May 1700 O.S.].2 He was buried at Westminster Abbey, Westminster, London, England.2
+John Dryden was born circa 19 August 1631 [9 August 1631 O.S.] at Aldwincle, Northamptonshire, EnglandG.2 He was the son of Erasmus Dryden and Mary Pickering.4 He married Lady Elizabeth Howard, daughter of Thomas Howard, 3rd Earl of Berkshire and Mary Parker, on 1 December 1663.1 He died on 12 May 1700 [1 May 1700 O.S.].2 He was buried at Westminster Abbey, Westminster, London, EnglandG.2

-John Dryden was educated in 1644 at Westminster College, Westminster, London, England.2 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, in 1654 with a Bachelor of Arts (B.A.).2 He was invested as a Fellow, Royal Society (F.R.S.) between November 1662 and 1666.2 He held the office of Poet Laureate between 1668 and 1688.1
+He was educated in 1644 at Westminster School, Westminster, London, EnglandG.2 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1654 with a Bachelor of Arts (B.A.)2 He was appointed Fellow, Royal Society (F.R.S.) between November 1662 and 1666.2 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1668 with a Master of Arts (M.A.) at the King's request.5 He held the office of Poet Laureate between 1668 and 1688.1

 Citations